 The Branton/Hall Award was named in memory and honor of two JLKCMO members – Mary Shaw “Shawsie” Branton and Adele Hall.
 These two women dedicated their lives to making Kansas City a better, more inclusive, well-cared-for community.
 Longtime pillars of our community, Shawsie and Adele were model volunteers who worked tirelessly as catalysts for change, sensing needs in our community and then working diligently to bring the right individuals together to solve some of our city’s most pressing issues.
 As Kansas City’s only recipients of the Association of Junior Leagues International’s highest honor, the Mary Harriman Community Leadership Award, Shawsie and Adele believed that every person in our community, regardless of circumstance, deserves a chance to succeed.

 This distinguished award honors Shawsie Branton and Adele Hall’s commitment to and passion for advocating, influencing and convening leaders for positive change.
 It recognizes like-minded individuals who continue their legacy of creating positive social impact in Kansas City.
+Learn more about Shawsie and Adele.

 2020’s honoree was SuEllen Fried.
 SuEllen has built a lifetime of work reflecting active involvement in civic engagement, leadership and fostering a spirit of service to others.
 The Branton/Hall Community Collaborator Award recognizes this lifetime of service.